 Every aquarium is different and unlike phosphate remover, it’s hard to test the water to get an idea of when carbon is spent and no longer useful.
 So much more simply we just change carbon on a monthly basis.

 Carbon can come in granular or pellet form, or even impregnated into filter pads.
 Activated carbon is exposed to higher temperatures during manufacturing, giving it a higher surface area.
 Activated carbon is more expensive but more porous and those tiny pores make it more effective.
 Loose aquarium activated carbon can be placed inside a mesh bag, inside aquarium filters.

-Carbon is most commonly used to make aquarium water crystal clear, by removing tannins from bogwood and discolouration from fish food, fish faeces and biological process, which can make water go yellow.
+Carbon is most commonly used to make aquarium water crystal clear, by removing tannins from bogwood and discolouration from fish food, fish faeces, organic compounds and biological processes, which can make water go yellow.

-Carbon media can also be used for removing chlorine and heavy metals from tap water, and traces of medications.
+Carbon media can also be used for removing chlorine and heavy metals from tap water, and traces of medications from fish tanks.
 That’s why you should remove carbon when treating your fish for disease.
 It will soak up the medication and make it less effective.

 Change filter carbon every month, in conjunction with a filter clean and a partial water change.
-Carbon is suitable for use in all aquarium and ponds including coldwater, tropical and marine.
+Activated carbon products are suitable for use in all aquarium and ponds including coldwater, tropical and marine.
 The use of activated carbon will not affect beneficial bacteria, or cause an ammonia spike.